springsummer22

 It’s an individual posture, the reflection of who we are.

-Paris Fashion Week – En plein air!
+Paris Fashion Week – En Plein Air!
 Read More »

 Spring/Summer 22

-Selection in the digital era
+Selection in the digital era: pros and cons

-Some brands opted for a mixed formula, physical and digital, while many others decided to present their new collections only through digital tools.
+Some brands opted for a mixed formula, physical and digital, while many others decided to present their new collections only through digital platforms.
 So, like it or not, that’s the offer.
+Obviously, fashion companies suffered significant financial losses due to the pandemic.
+Digital strategies have become key to recovery.
+Additionally, they realized how few people were actually needed to maintain an international workflow.
+(This loss of jobs is its own problem).

 Selection through social media